solo-io/solo-docs/gloo/docs/installation/install_with_helm.md

 ...
 ```

 ## Choosing a deployment option
-As we saw in the [**previous section**](../#2-choosing-a-deployment-option), there are three deployment options for Gloo:

-1. gateway
-2. ingress
-3. knative

-The option to be installed is determined by the values that are passed to the Gloo Helm chart.
+There are three deployment options for Gloo.
+The option to be installed is determined by the values that are passed
+to the Gloo Helm chart.

+* `gateway`
+* `ingress`
+* `knative`

 ### Gateway

-By default, the Gloo Helm
-chart is configured with the values for the `gateway` deployment.
+By default, the Gloo Helm chart is configured with the values for the `gateway` deployment.
 Hence, if you run

 ```bash
 helm install gloo/gloo --name gloo-0.7.6 --namespace my-namespace